In this article, we are going to see Functional Testing in detail.

 Business Scenarios Based Testing

-Business Scenarios Based Testing contains the information about how the system will be perceived from perspective of business process.
+Business Scenarios Based Testing contains information about how the system will be perceived from the perspective of the business process.

 Functional Testing vs Non-Functional Testing

-Earlier we have discussed the difference between functional testing and non functional testing.
-Check this post for detailed explanation.
+Earlier we have discussed the difference between functional testing and non-functional testing.
+Check this post for a detailed explanation.